MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 When done, build the extension package, then publish and install it as usual.
 When the extension is run from [!INCLUDE[prod_short](includes/prod_short.md)], [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] gathers the telemetry data for viewing and analyzing.

-### Prior to runtime version 7.2
+### Before runtime version 7.2

-Up until runtime version 7.2 you cannot use the `"applicationInsightsConnectionString"` setting.
-Instead you have to use the `"applicationInsightsKey"` setting which is added using only the instrumentation key from the [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] connection string as shown:
+Up until runtime version 7.2 you can't use the `"applicationInsightsConnectionString"` setting.
+Instead you have to use the `"applicationInsightsKey"` setting, which is added using only the instrumentation key from the [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] connection string as shown:

 ```json
 "applicationInsightsKey": "<instrumentation key>"